Reviews You Can Rely On

 Our initial testing period lasted over six weeks, taking place mid-winter in South Lake Tahoe, California, a cold mountain town with evening temperatures consistently dropping well below freezing.
 All of the outdoor heaters we bought for testing arrived fully packaged and required some form of assembly.
 We timed how long it took to put them together, then got down to testing.
 Although a huge part of testing included spending weeks standing and sitting under and around the heaters, we also collected statistics on the heating power, features, quality, and assembly of each model to give you a better idea of what would suit your outdoor living needs.
 We used an infrared thermometer to measure the heating elements and heating radii to get accurate results.
 We took into consideration the ambient temperature outside and any wind or winter storms that impacted our testing.

-This review was lead by our senior review editor Katherine Elliott.
+Senior review editor Katherine Elliott heads up this review.
 She has more than six years of diverse product testing experience under her belt.
-She has lived in Tahoe for the past eight years, giving her a great understanding of how essential an outdoor heater can be in the colder months.
+A Tahoe resident for the past decade, Kat understands just how essential an outdoor heater can be in the colder months.
 That, coupled with her scientific background, has honed her skills for creating in-depth side-by-side tests.
 We consulted our resident mechanical engineer, David Wise, who has a background in heat transfer, to verify our results.

 With the help of an infrared thermometer, we were able to test how...